rails-api/active_model_serializers/docs/general/passing_arbitrary_options.md

 ...
 ```

-These options can be anything that isn't already reserved for use by AMS.
-For example,
+These options can be anything that isn't already reserved for use by
-you won't be able to pass in a `meta` or `root` option like the example above.
-Those
-parameters are reserved for specific behavior within the app.
+ActiveModelSerializers' adapter options.